 How do you think the relationship between print and digital formats is going to work in the future?

 Digital is the new newsstand, and I think the relationship will function in much the same way the print and newsstand relationship worked until the 90s when the newsstand outlet dried up for most publishers.

 Have you any plans to work with retailers?

 Support 3 Million Years by buying through us at no extra cost to you!

-DC Comics have released this weeks digital comics available online, on iOS and Android.
-The spotlight this week is Forever Evil #6 Spotlight: Forever Evil #6 Written by: Geoff Johns Art and Cover by: David Finch The most unlikely of allies have set the Crime Syndicate in their sights—and they’re playing for keeps while the life[...]
+DC Comics have released this weeks digital comics available online, on iOS and Android devices.
+The spotlight this week is Sinestro #1 Spotlight: Sinestro #1 Written by: Cullen Bunn Art and Cover by: Dale Eaglesham Can Sinestro take back the Yellow Lantern Corps or does the universe have a new destiny in mind for him?
+Answers[...]

 Comixology have released this weeks digital comics available online, on iOS and Android devices Support 3 Million Years by buying through us at no extra cost to you!
 Ads by Project Wonderful!
 Your ad here, right now: $0 Related

 Dark Horse Comics and Dynamite Entertainment have released this weeks digital comics available online, on iOS and Android on the Dark Horse Digital App!
 Dark Horse Releases BPRD Hell on Earth #118 Brody’s Ghost Book 5 Dark Horse Presents #35 Ghost: In The Smoke and Din #3 Skyman #4 The Star Wars #7 Star Wars:[...]